YukiDayDreamer/Guangzhou-FoodMap/README.md

 This app also simulates some animations in the Esri Story Map:

-- In the Map View, click icon on the map or swipe the introduction could trigger the switch of different items, while click the introduction would redirect to its Details View
+- In the **Map View**, click icon on the map or swipe the introduction could trigger the switch of different items, while click the introduction would redirect to its Details View
-- In the Details View, swipe would trigger the switch of different items as well
+- In the **Details View**, swipe would trigger the switch of different items as well
-- In the List View, click item would redirect to its Details View
+- In the **List View**, click item would redirect to its Details View

 From Left to Right: List View, Map View, Details View